sara-sabr/ITStrategy/_pages/en/ma-business-case.md

 This pilot is also aligned with Beyond2020 which includes ‘Agile’ as an area of focus and includes ‘Embrace uncertainty and learn through experimentation’ as an action item.
 Details on alignment can be found in the Benefits section.

-Within ESDC, this pilot is aligned with ESDC’s Departmental Plan 2019-2020 intent to “continue to pursue innovation and experimentation to learn from the successes and failures that come from testing new and different approaches to policy development, program design, and service delivery”[6].
+Within ESDC, this pilot is aligned with [ESDC’s Departmental Plan 2019-2020](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2019-2020.html) intent to “continue to pursue innovation and experimentation to learn from the successes and failures that come from testing new and different approaches to policy development, program design, and service delivery”[^6].
 There is also alignment with the practices related to procurement in ESDC’s OSS Management Framework.

 ### CFOB review